Sri-vatsa/NyxBot/README.md

-# Nyxx Bot
+# Nyx Bot

-House Bot to help freshies assimilate into the house.
+House Bot to help freshies assimilate into the house for USC FOP 2017.